Staff & Board

 Board Director

 James Gottsellg, CA, is the Senior Partner of CompassTAX LLP, a Chartered Professional Accountancy office providing cross-border tax compliance and planning.
 He is both a Canadian and US CPA with 33 years of experience in accounting and tax and is considered a practical problem solver in the cross-border tax world.
 Prior to joining CompassTAX in 2008, James worked with a Big 4 accounting firm, an independent accounting firm and was a feature film producer.
-James has been a long-time volunteer director with non-profits in Calgary serving on the boards of NPOs as diverse as Trout Unlimited Canada and One Yellow Rabbit Theatre Association.
-His experience with national and local NPOs has given him insight into a wide variety of issues facing NPOs.
+James has been a long-time volunteer director with nonprofits in Calgary serving on the boards of nonprofits as diverse as Trout Unlimited Canada and One Yellow Rabbit Theatre Association.
+His experience with national and local nonprofits has given him insight into a wide variety of issues facing nonprofits.
 Making Calgary his home after convocation from the University of Saskatchewan in 1986, James has strived to support his community through both his professional and personal endeavours.

 Christine Mciver